 Q: How do I drop a course?

-You can drop a course either by filling out and submitting a Change of Registration Form available from Financial & Registration Services or by dropping the course using the online registration system available at the BU homepage.
+You can drop a course either by filling out and submitting a Change of Registration Form available from Financial & Registration Services or by dropping the course using the Online Registration System on the BU homepage.
 Please note that if you are dropping the course using the online registration system, if you do not get a tracking number after you submit the request, the request will not be processed.
 Be aware that you have to complete and submit the Change of Registration Form or drop the course using the online registration system; simply stopping your attendance at class is not sufficient to drop the class.

 The Voluntary Withdrawal Date (VW Date) is the last date of each term by which any courses can be dropped.
 After the VW Date, a course may still be dropped as an Authorized Withdrawal for exceptional circumstances, according to the BU calendar.
 Be sure to talk to an Academic Advisor about this option.

 Q: If I drop a course, will I get a refund?

 Within approximately the first two weeks of each term, you can change your registration by dropping and/or adding courses.
 If you drop a course and do not replace it with another course, you will get a refund if you have already paid your tuition.
 After this two week period, you can still drop the class up to the Voluntary Withdrawal date, but there are no refunds for dropped courses after the two week period at the start of the term.
 Please contact Financial & Registration Services for the full refund schedule for the year.

 Q: I registered online for my courses.
 Why did I not get into those courses?

 Many students do not use the online registration system correctly.
 When using the online registration system, after you have completed adding and/or dropping all desired courses, you must scroll to the bottom of the page, complete any statistical questions that appear, agree to the statements at the bottom of the page by clicking the agree box, and hit submit.
 If you do not get a tracking number, you have not fully completed the online registration process.